adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 ```

 6. Go to the browser's storefront tab, and go to the checkout page.
 7. Select `PARTNER-PAY` payment method.
-It should display a warning message below the payment methods.
+It should display the following warning message below the payment methods.

+> This is a test payment method for demonstration purposes only

 For more information, check [drop-in SDK](https://experienceleague.adobe.com/developer/commerce/storefront/sdk/), [components](https://experienceleague.adobe.com/developer/commerce/storefront/sdk/components/overview/), and [base design](https://experienceleague.adobe.com/developer/commerce/storefront/sdk/design/).